 - An understanding of Laravel’s broadcasting and event system and WebSockets in general.

-- A free pusher account on pusher.com
+- Access to a free Pusher account on pusher.com

 - An Agora account: How to Get Started with Agora